vitmalina/w2ui/readme.md

 - libs           - auxilary libraries (jquery, codemirror, etc.) used in the demos (not part of w2ui itself)
 - server         - example implementations for a server implementation communicating with w2ui instances
 - test           - feature testing files
-  - qunit        - some qunit test
+- qa             - some qunit test
 ```